-Today’s blog is going to be full of information so buckle up!
+Today’s blog is going to be full of information on travel vaccines so buckle up!
 This topic actually came by request from a good friend of mine, after she was asking about dengue fever.

 I’m going to be talking about each disease and infection briefly, but if there is a certain one you have a question about or want me to dive into more let me know in the comments!